Matt Keogh: Early life

 Keogh was born on 11 November 1981 in Armadale, Western Australia.
 He is the son of Helen and Colin Keogh.
-His paternal grandfather Peter Travers was "the first lawyer in the Armadale–Gosnells area".
+His maternal grandfather Peter Travers was "the first lawyer in the Armadale–Gosnells area".

 Keogh grew up in the Kelmscott Hills, attending Mazenod College.
 He went on to the University of Notre Dame Australia, completing a Bachelor of Arts (Hons.) in politics and history and a Bachelor of Laws.
 While at university he worked as a customer service officer for iiNet.
 He was also a clerk and bookkeeper at his mother's law firm Travers & Keogh, where he later worked as a solicitor from 2005 to 2006.

 Keogh was a policy officer at the state Department of Premier and Cabinet from 2003 to 2005.
 He joined the Commonwealth Director of Public Prosecutions as a prosecutor in 2006, before moving to private practice in 2011 as a commercial lawyer with Herbert Smith Freehills.
 He served as president of the Law Society of Western Australia in 2015 and was a director of the Law Council of Australia.